matifali/coder-templates/fly-docker-image/README.md

 export FLY_API_TOKEN=$(flyctl auth token)
 ```

+Add this to your Coder deployment's environment variables. (e.g. `/etc/coder.d/coder.env`)

 Or, If Coder is running as a fly.io app, you can set the secret directly:

 ```shell